-The Adviser and its affiliates, directors, officers, employees and personnel (collectively, for purposes of this section, "City National Rochdale"), including the entities and personnel who may be involved in the management, operations or distribution of the Fund are engaged in a variety of businesses and have interests other than those related to managing the Fund.
-The broad range of activities and interests of City National Rochdale gives rise to actual, potential and perceived conflicts of interest that could affect the Fund and its shareholders.
+Each of the Adviser and the Sub-Adviser and their affiliates, directors, officers, employees and personnel (collectively, for purposes of this section, "City National Rochdale" or "CIFC," as applicable), including the entities and personnel who may be involved in the management, operations or distribution of the Fund are engaged in a variety of businesses and have interests other than those related to managing the Fund.
+The broad range of activities and interests of City National Rochdale and CIFC gives rise to actual and potential conflicts of interest that could affect the Fund and its shareholders.

 Certain actual and potential conflicts are described below.
-This is not, and is not intended to be, a complete enumeration or description of all the actual and potential conflicts that City National Rochdale has now or may have in the future.
-Additional, perceived or unanticipated conflicts of interest may arise from time to time in the ordinary course of City National Rochdale's various business activities.
+This is not, and is not intended to be, a complete enumeration or description of all the actual and potential conflicts that may arise.
+Additional, perceived or unanticipated conflicts of interest may arise from time to time in the ordinary course of City National Rochdale's and CIFC's various business activities.

-City National Rochdale and the Fund have adopted practices, policies and procedures that are intended to identify, manage and, when possible, mitigate conflicts of interest.
-There is no assurance, however, that these practices, policies and procedures will be effective, and these practices, policies and procedures may limit the Fund's investment activities and adversely affect its performance.
+City National Rochdale, CIFC and the Fund have adopted practices, policies and procedures that are intended to identify, manage and, when possible, mitigate conflicts of interest.
+There is no assurance, however, that these practices, policies and procedures will be effective, and these practices, policies and procedures also may limit the Fund's investment activities and affect its performance.